RubyFalcon/Falcon-s-ForeCast/README.md

-# webpack template
+# Falcon's ForeCasr

-A template to setup a webpack based project
+A ForeCast/ Weather application using Visual Crossing API

 Use npm install to install the package